Changelog History

 ⏪ One common mistake when assigning default values to

-properties is to assign it a value and expect it to be evaluated whenever an object is created:// ❌class Person: CoreStoreObject { @Field.Stored("identifier") var identifier: UUID = UUID() // [email protected]("createdDate") var createdDate: Date = Date() // Wrong!}
+CoreStoreObjectproperties is to assign it a value and expect it to be evaluated whenever an object is created:// ❌class Person: CoreStoreObject { @Field.Stored("identifier") var identifier: UUID = UUID() // Wrong!@Field.Stored("createdDate") var createdDate: Date = Date() // Wrong!}0️⃣ This default value will be evaluated only when the

-sets up the schema, and all instances will end up having the same values.
-This syntax for "default values" are usually used only for actual reasonable constant values, or sentinel values such as""
+DataStacksets up the schema, and all instances will end up having the same values.
+This syntax for "default values" are usually used only for actual reasonable constant values, or sentinel values such as""or0.👍 For actual "initial values",

-argument:// ✅class Person: CoreStoreObject { @Field.Stored("identifier", dynamicInitialValue: { UUID() }) var identifier: UUID @Field.Stored("createdDate", dynamicInitialValue: { Date() }) var createdDate: Date }
+@Field.Storedand@Field.Codednow supports dynamic evaluation during object creation via thedynamicInitialValue:argument:// ✅class Person: CoreStoreObject { @Field.Stored("identifier", dynamicInitialValue: { UUID() }) var identifier: UUID @Field.Stored("createdDate", dynamicInitialValue: { Date() }) var createdDate: Date }0️⃣ When using this feature, a "default value" should not be assigned (i.e. no

-expression). -
+=expression). -

 v7.1.0 Changes